johanohly/AirTrail/docs/docs/features/import.md

 1. Go to the AirTrail application.
 2. Go to the settings page.
 3. Click on the "Import" tab.
-4. Click on the "Choose File" button and select the CSV file you downloaded from MyFlightradar24.
+4. Click on the "Select file" button and select the CSV file you downloaded from MyFlightradar24.
 5. Click on the "Import" button to start the import process.

 After the import process is complete, you will see your flights on the map.